SpoturDeal/MMM-Domoticz/README.md

 This <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> module allows you read data from your Domiticz Home Center

+## Important message

+Due to a great number of requests that I am not able to implement, mostly simply because I don't have the same devices connected to my Domoticz system there will be no more new features added to this module.
+In the past some addiditions have been made that probably is only used by the user that requested it.
+It is not possible to award every request.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/spoturdeal/MMM-Domoticz.git`.